Refurbishment of Rothesay Pavilion

 Restoring a Grade A listed building to its former glory and more

-Robertson is renovating Rothesay Pavillion on the Isle of Bute.
+Robertson is renovating Rothesay Pavilion on the Isle of Bute.
 A unique Grade A listed building designed in the International Modernist style, it was constructed as Britain emerged from the Depression of the 1930’s and entered the Industrial age.

 Designed by James Carrick and built in 1938, Rothesay Pavilion is a building of unique international architectural significance.